springfall2008/batpred/README.md

 **inverter_loss** accounts for energy loss during going from DC to AC or AC to DC, default is 0% for legacy reasons but please adjust.

 **inverter_hybrid** When True you have a hybrid inverter so no inverter losses for DC charging.
 When false you have inverter losses as it's AC coupled battery.

+**input_number.metric_battery_cycle**  Sets the cost in pence per kWh of using your battery for charging and discharging.
+Higher numbers will reduce battery cycles at the expensive of higher energy costs.
+Figures of around 1p-5p are recommended, the default is 0.

 ### Scaling and weight options